 A complete listing of regulations is available.
-If you have a vehicle and operate it within Decorah, you must register it at the Welcome Center in the Dahl Centennial Union.
+If you have a vehicle and operate it within Decorah, you must register it with Campus Safety in Dahl Centennial Union.

 7.3.5 Traffic Hearing Board

 A Traffic Hearing Board shall be established for the purpose of arbitrating grievances between the office responsible for campus motor vehicle regulations and persons subject to these regulations, and to impose sanctions and render judgments which are not unilaterally made by persons charged with policing parking facilities and motor vehicle operations.